tizron22/valley-book-reviews/README.md

 ### Future Feature Considerations

+Should I have had more time, I would have liked to have been able to include the following features into my project.

 > ### Search Bar
 >
 > - As the application begins to grow, add the ability for users to seach for specific reviews or certain reviews from certain users.